 8) Malta Digital Nomad Visa

-The program offers a six-month visa to non-EU citizens and the option of obtaining a one-year ‘Nomad Residence Permit’ which costs €300.
+The program offers non-EU citizens a six-month visa and the option of obtaining a one-year ‘Nomad Residence Permit,’ which costs €300.

-You will also need to prove you are contracted to work remotely by a company based overseas, and show that they run their own business, or offer freelance service to clientele based abroad.
+You will also need to prove that you are contracted to work remotely by a company based overseas and show that they run their own business or offer freelance services to clientele based abroad.

-A highlight of this visa is that you’re permitted to bring your partner or family as part of the application.
+A highlight of this visa is that you’re permitted to bring your partner or family along with you when applying.

 How to apply for the Malta Remote worker Visa: